veanovenario/ios-library-trials/README.md

 ## About

-Library, functionality and user interface trials before implementing on an actual project.
+Library, functionality, and user interface trials before implementing on an actual project.

 ## Content